Azure/ServerlessLibrary/README.md

-# Azure Functions: Quick Deploy Code
+# Azure Functions: Quickly Deploy Code
 An open source set of common use cases for Azure Functions that are ready to deploy!

 To add a new item, create a pull request for [Functions.js](http://functionlibrary.azurewebsites.net/assets/data/functions.js):